Skip to main content

 Our code above meets all of the design specifications, so let's use it!
 Below we can see how the hook can be called in a component, and return the relevant data & status booleans.

-Our implementation below provides the following behaviour in the component:
+Our implementation below provides the following behavior in the component:

 • When our component is mounted, if a request for the provided pokemon name has not already been sent for the session, send the request off